Create an Item

 select to create a Blueprint Class, and use FGItemDescriptor as the parent class.

 Desc_DocItem to follow Coffee Stain’s naming convention ("Desc" stands for descriptor).

-Double click to open your new descriptor to open it, and you should see the default settings of the classes' attributes.
+Double click your new descriptor to open it, and you should see the default settings of the classes' attributes.
 If not, click on the "Class Defaults" button in the toolbar and they should appear in the Details browser.

 Let’s go through each attribute and set up our item’s properties.
 You can hover over the left side of a field to get a tooltip describing its purpose (pulled from the game headers).

 - M Display Name

 The item’s name in game, which appears in its tooltip and what it is called in the Codex.

 We’ll set this to "Doc Item".